-We expect to undertake certain steps to further mitigate the risk that the Conflict Minerals in our products could benefit armed groups in a Covered Country:
+We have undertaken the following steps to further mitigate the risk that the Conflict Minerals in our products could benefit armed groups in a Covered Country:

 - a.
-Continue to communicate our expectations regarding Conflict Minerals to our direct suppliers, and to engage with them in an effort to increase the response rate to the CMRT survey as well as the quality of information received from surveyed suppliers; - b.
-Assess the introduction of a Conflict Minerals query to new suppliers at the new supplier on-boarding stage; - c.
-Consider incorporating requirements related to Conflict Minerals in supplier contracts; and - d.
-Encourage our suppliers to use smelters and refiners that have been certified as Conflict Minerals free.
+Continued to communicate our expectations regarding Conflict Minerals to our direct suppliers, and to engage with them in an effort to increase the response rate to the CMRT survey as well as the quality of information received from surveyed suppliers, and - b.
+Encouraged our suppliers to use smelters and refiners that have been certified as Conflict Minerals free.